-Benchmark name EURIBOR Date of publication RTS 27, 1.1(a) 17 July 2019 Date of last update RTS 27, 1.1(a) 4 January 2021 Review of the Benchmark Statement BMR 27, 1 RTS 27, 6 EMMI will review and update, as necessary, this benchmark statement at least every two years and whenever the information contained in the statement ceases to be correct or sufficiently precise, including in any event in the following cases: (a) whenever there is a change in the type of the benchmark; (b) whenever there is a material change in the methodology used for determining the benchmark or, if the benchmark statement is for a family of benchmarks, in the methodology used for determining any benchmark within the family of benchmarks.
+Benchmark name EURIBOR Date of publication RTS 27, 1.1(a) Date of last update RTS 27, 1.1(a) 17 July 2019 08 June 2023 Review of the Benchmark Statement BMR 27, 1 RTS 27, 6 EMMI will review and update, as necessary, this benchmark statement at least every two years and whenever the information contained in the statement ceases to be correct or sufficiently precise, including in any event in the following cases: (a) whenever there is a change in the type of the benchmark; (b) whenever there is a material change in the methodology used for determining the benchmark or, if the benchmark statement is for a family of benchmarks, in the methodology used for determining any benchmark within the family of benchmarks.
 ISN (where available) RTS 27, 1.1(b) N/A

-&lt;sup>1 See Commission Implementing Regulation (EU) 2016/1368 of 11 August 2016, recital (5).
+See Commission Implementing Regulation (EU) 2016/1368 of 11 August 2016, recital (5).